bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h2>Manipulating Web Pages Elements with jQuery & JavaScript</h2>

-In this module (1), you will be introduced to jQuery and basic jQuery syntax and we will compare it to JavaScript syntax.
+<p>In this module (1), you will be introduced to jQuery and basic jQuery
+syntax and we will compare it to JavaScript syntax.
 You will be able to plug-in the jQuery library and discuss the history of jQuery and its relationship to JavaScript.
 You&apos;ll also use some of the selectors and